libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/system_addresses.md

 ## Function `is_reserved_address`

-Return true if <code>addr</code> is either the VM address or an Aptos Framework address.
+Return true if <code>addr</code> is either the VM address or an Libra2 Framework address.

 <pre><code><b>public</b> <b>fun</b> <a href="system_addresses.md#0x1_system_addresses_is_reserved_address">is_reserved_address</a>(addr: <b>address</b>): bool